cizzit/wallboard/README.md

 *python /path/to/file/gfimon.py*

-**NOTE:** If you have more than one screen, change line X in *gfimon.py* to be the relevant screen you want (program is currently set to use main screen)
+**NOTE:** If you have more than one screen, change line 9 in *gfimon.py* to be the relevant screen you want (program is currently set to use main screen)